srijaUpadhyay/AQI-Prediction-using-ML/README.md

 This is a project to briefly study the nature of concentration of different pollutants in 26 cities of India.
-Based on historical data of pollutant concentration and Air Quality Index (AQI) level, different Machine Learning models are built and trained to predict AQI.
+Based on historical data of pollutant concentration and Air Quality Index (AQI) level, five Machine Learning models are built and trained to predict AQI.